-Meeting Compliance Committee
+Meeting Compliance Committee 🗆

-Meeting of the Parties 🗸
+Meeting of the Parties ✔

 Document type working paper 🗸

-information paper \square
+information paper \Box

 Distribution Public 🗸

 Restricted 1

-Closed session document 2 \square
+Closed session document 2 \Box

 Abstract

-This paper presents the SIOFA Scientific Committee Workplan for 2025-2029 and Budget, and includes tables of current activities, as well as planned and potential projects that could be included in the SC workplan for future years.
+This paper presents includes tables of c included in the SC v s the SIOFA Scientific Committee Workplan for 2025-2029 and Budget, and current activities, as well as planned and potential projects that could be workplan for future years.

 1 Restricted documents may contain confidential information.
 Please do not distribute restricted documents in any form without the explicit permission of the SIOFA Secretariat and the data owner(s)/provider(s).
 2 Documents available only to members invited to closed sessions.